facebookarchive/caffe2/_docs/getting-started/mac.md

 ```

 ### Protobuf errors
 Protobuf version mismatch is a common problem.
+Having different protobuf
+versions often leads to incompatible headers and libraries.

 Run these commands to see which protbuf is your default (if you are using conda environments, then the current conda environment affects the output of these commands).